nfagerlund/marionette-collective/website/deploy/install.md

 MCollective ships with a set of plugins it requires for basic functionality; these do not live in its normal libdir.

-You should copy the **contents** of this directory (it should contain a single directory named `mcollective`, with many subdirectories below that) to some platform-appropriate place; remember the location for your post-install configuration, since it must be set as the `libdir` setting in MCollective's [server][server_libdir] and [client][client_libdir] config files.
+You should copy the **contents** of this `plugins` directory (which consists of a single directory named `mcollective` containing many subdirectories) to some platform-appropriate place; **remember the location** for your post-install configuration, since it must be set as the `libdir` setting in MCollective's [server][server_libdir] and [client][client_libdir] config files.

 Red Hat-like platforms put plugins in `/usr/libexec/mcollective`.
 Debian-like platforms put it in `/usr/share/mcollective/plugins`.
 Your platform may have its own conventions.

 ### Add `mcollective/bin` to the Path

-The root user must be able to execute the `mcollectived` binary.
+The root user on each server node must be able to execute the `mcollectived` binary.
 Admin users must be able to execute the `mco` and `mc-call-agent` binaries.
-You should either copy these to someplace like `/usr/local/bin` or `/usr/local/sbin`, or add the directory they live in to the appropriate users' `PATH` environment variable.
+You should either copy these to someplace like `/usr/local/bin` and `/usr/local/sbin`, or add the directory they live in to the appropriate users' `PATH` environment variable.

 ### Roll Your Own Init Script